XimeraProject/.github/profile/timeline.md

 - Met with WO, AD, PZ, for docker deploy.
   - Successifully deployed la-carte from my machine, AD deployed from their machine
     - This is huge, becuase it is proof of concept that we can move away from our single deploy server.
   - BUG in Ximera LaTeX: Image hides images!
+(NONISSUE)
   - Quarterly waterfall diagram produced
   - Met with Infonomics
     - Instructor Story 1